 (a) Greatcoat-Army pattern, Atholl grey.
-(In khaki dress, either a British Warm or a Corps pattern greatcoat may be worn). (b) Buttons, badges, gorget patches-The same pattern as prescribed for Army Generals.
-Letters 'RM' will not be worn on shoulder straps. (c) Cap-Corps pattern but with embroidered oak leaves all round the peak. (d) Mess Jacket-No badges on lapels or buttons or dummy button-holes at front.
-Shoulder straps of blue cloth edged with $\frac{1}{4}$ -inch oak leaf pattern gold lace, fastened at the points with small mounted buttons.
-Badges of rank size $\frac{1}{4}$ -inch in silver embroidery. (e) Tropical Mess Jacket-No badges on lapels.
-Shoulder straps of white drill fastened at the points with small mounted buttons.
-Badges of rank size $\frac{1}{4}$ -inch in gilding metal or anodised. (f) Blue Trousers-Scarlet cloth stripes $2\frac{1}{2}$ inches in width in place of scarlet welts.
+(In khaki dress, either a British Warm or a Corps pattern greatcoat may be worn). (b) Buttons, badges, gorget patches.-The same pattern as prescribed for Army Generals.
+Letters "RM" will NOT be worn on shoulder straps. (c) Cap-Corps pattern but with embroidered oak leaves all round the peak. (d) Mess Jacket-No badges on lapels or buttons or dummy button-holes at front.
+Shoulder straps of blue cloth edged with $\frac{1}{4}$ -inch oak leaf pattern gold lace, fastened at the points with small staff buttons.
+Badges of rank size $\frac{1}{4}$ -inch in silver embroidery. (e) Tropical Mess Jacket-No badges on lapels or buttons or dummy buttonholes at front.
+Shoulder straps of white drill fastened at the points with small staff buttons.
+Badges of rank size $\frac{1}{4}$ -inch in gilding metal or anodised. (f) Mess Waistcoats-Design as for other officers but with staff buttons. (g) Blue Trousers-Scarlet cloth stripes $2\frac{1}{2}$ inches in width in place of scarlet welts.

 3. In addition to the occasions at 1(a) and (b) above.
 General Officers are to wear overalls, wellington boots and spurs in Nos.
-2, 6, 2W and 6W Dresses.
+2, 6, 2W and 6W dresses.